joonyeonglim/Super-SloMo/README.md

 <img src='./misc/original.gif'>
 <img src='./misc/slomo.gif'>

+## Pretrained model
+So far you can use the same model trained on [adobe240fps dataset by avinashpaliwal](https://drive.google.com/open?id=1IvobLDbRiBgZr3ryCRrWL8xDbMZ-KnpF).

 ## Prerequisites
 This codebase was developed and tested with pytorch 0.4.1 and CUDA 9.2 and Python 3.6.
 Install: